mila-iqia/fuel/docs/overview.rst

 ========

-The data pipeline abstraction that Fuel provides looks complicated at first sight, but can be very powerful powerful.
+The data pipeline abstraction that Fuel provides looks complicated at first sight, but can be very powerful.

 .. digraph:: datasets
    :caption: A simplified overview of the interactions between the different parts of the data-handling classes in Blocks.
 Dashed lines are optional.